jdduke/three_cpp/README.md

 * Why on earth would you do this?
     * It started as an exercise to 1) dive into a popular Javascript library of medium size, 2) play with C++11 and 3) offend as many programmers as possible.
 * But, but, C++ is so... its very existence troubles my spirit... why not target awesome language X?!
+Why, why C++?
     * For the kids.